Oyster Cove, Tasmania: Oyster Cove Aboriginal facility

 After the destruction of Aboriginal Tasmanian society by British colonisation and the Black War, the remaining 200 or so Indigenous survivors were rounded up and placed into forced exile at the Wybalenna Aboriginal Establishment on Flinders Island.
 In 1847, the Wybalenna facility was shut down and the remaining 47 Indigenous people were moved to Oyster Cove.

-The 15 men, 22 women and 10 children were placed in the abandoned and dilapidated convict facility.
-The appointed manager, Dr Joseph Milligan, neglected his duty of care to these people despite being paid £600 per year.
+The 14 men, 23 women and 10 children were placed in the abandoned and dilapidated convict facility.
+The appointed manager, Joseph Milligan, neglected his duty of care to these people despite being paid £600 per year.
 The buildings fell into disrepair, the food supply was poor and mortality was high due to the area being exposed to cold winds and dampness.
 The children, like Mathinna, were separated from the adults and relocated to the orphan school in Hobart.

 In 1855, an investigation by the colonial surveyor James Erskine Calder found that the Oyster Cove facility was in an almost completely derelict state with alcoholism and prostitution being pressed upon the fifteen surviving occupants.
 Although Milligan was sacked as manager, the funding of the facility was further reduced.
 John and Matilda Dandridge were appointed as replacements to Milligan, and they were able to make improvements to lives of the survivors.